MichaelCurrin/python-twitter-guide/development.md

 ## Remote setup
 > How to run the docs site on GitHub pages

-Click Fork button to create your own Github project.
+1. Add a fork this repo to your Github repos.

-To go Settings and make sure Github Pages is enabled.
+2. Go to Settings.
+3. Enable Github Pages.

-Check the _environment_ tab to check on the deploy.
+4. Check the _environment_ tab to check on the deploy.

 ## Run locally